dave-johnson/Jukebox/README.md

 * Add album artwork
 * Make the screens look usable.
 UX friends will laugh, or cry at this version
 * Add RSpec testing.
 Yeah, I know this should have been done while I was coding.
 I need to brush up on RSpec as well.
+* Add a toggle button on the Artist list to show the albums.  http://localhost:3000/artists?show_albums=true